 desi Goes for Half Day Tour of Hong Kong

-When I saw the Expedia contest on Indiblogger to write about interesting people one has met while travelling it took me down the memory lane thinking about all the people I had found to be interesting during my journeys.
+When I saw the Expedia contest on Indiblogger to write about interesting people one has met while traveling it took me down the memory lane thinking about all the people I had found to be interesting during my journeys.
 So I started wondering whom to write about?
-The beautiful girl I met in Las Vegas who lived only 3 KM from my parents home in Delhi?
-The shopkeeper in Amsterdam who laughed his heart out on my ignorance when I wanted to buy some cacti seeds in his shop, when the seed signs on the signboard meant seeds of hemp or grass as it is commonly called.
-But why go so far let me write about “ Hastrekha visheshagya (palm reader)”, who predicted in Tinsukhia Express that my class fellow Pankaj will never make it to army as he does not have what it takes to make it to the armed forces.
+The beautiful girl I met in Las Vegas who lived only 7 KM from my parents home in Delhi?
+The shopkeeper in Amsterdam who laughed his heart out at my ignorance when I wanted to buy some cacti seeds in his shop when the Seed signs on the signboard meant seeds of hemp or grass as it is commonly called.
+But why go so far let me write about “ Hastrekha visheshagya (palm reader)”, who predicted in Tinsukia Express that my class fellow Pankaj will never make it to the army as he does not have what it takes to make it to the armed forces.
 But why write about “ Hastrekha visheshagya ” who was proven to be wrong by Pankaj’s last attempt at CDS exams and who today boasts of a shining medal on his chest gallantly won during the Kargil War?

 And then I remembered about my trip to Hong Kong in 2007 and a simple encounter with Willie the guide brought a smile on my face and an avalanche of memories.

 It was a trip that was meant to be a filler, I was returning from a visit to Orange County in California and had a layover of more than 12 hours in Hong Kong.
 So I decided to make the best of the same and take the half day tour the Hong Kong tourism board offers.
 The tour is a simple half day tour in which an AC bus with a tour guide takes you to some top attractions in Hong Kong with an English speaking guide.
 Once the tour is over you board a train back to the airport whose ticket is part of the package.